Darrell Newton, Provost and Vice President for Academic Affairs

 Grade Appeal Policy

 The evaluation of student performance in courses and the reporting of appropriate grades are faculty responsibilities.
 However, students sometimes feel that their academic work was evaluated unfairly.
+(For other academic appeals, see General Appeals below.)
 The process for student grade appeals is as follows:

 - Any student who wishes to appeal a grade must confer with the instructor within the first 10 (ten) academic calendar days of the next term (excluding summer and winter terms) in an attempt to resolve the dispute.